Archive | December, 2025

 David Steiner was supported into a leadership position in New York by billionaire Merryl Tisch.
 While at Hunter College, he was instrumental in establishing Relay Graduate School and served on its board of directors.

 All of these billionaire lapdogs, support SoR.
-The reality is the there is no science involved with science of reading.
+The reality is there is no science involved with science of reading.
 It is based on a 1997 document search that did not include any original research and did not include all of the known reading domains.

 SoR is mostly about privatizing and controlling curriculum.